EconForge/dolo.py/docs/installation.md

 ## Developper's installation

-We use `poetry` as package manager, so you probably need to install poetry before you start developing the package.
+Dolo uses `poetry` as package manager, so you probably need to install poetry before you start developing the package.